Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Hanoi is still an important place for me, but I feel that the current lifestyle in Ninh Binh is more suitable for my family," said Mr. Tuong.

-For those who are considering leaving the city to return to their hometown, Mr. Tuong believes that the most important thing is to clearly define your desires and goals.
+For those who are considering leaving the city to return to their hometown, Mr. Tuong believes that the most important thing is to clearly define their desires and goals.
 "Don't think that returning to the countryside is an easy way out.
 It requires careful preparation, from finances, work to psychology.
 The most important thing is that you must truly love this life," he shared.

 Rural life lacks the conveniences of the city, the pace of life is slower, but in return, it brings relaxation, closeness to nature and especially family bonding.
 If you are willing to accept these changes, it can be a good decision.